 Prospective students who have not followed Dutch prior education courses and who wish to follow a Dutch-language programme are also required to show that they have sufficient knowledge of Dutch.
 Prospective students wishing to follow an English-language programme must have sufficient knowledge of English.
-Applicants who do not have the required prior education can be admitted to the first year via an entrance examination (colloquium doctum: see paragraph 2.2.3).
+Applicants who do not have the required prior education can be admitted to the first year via partial certificates (colloquium doctum).